-The first benefit of monogamy for society is that it reduces crime.
+1. It reduces crime.
 With married men continuing to snatch up unmarried women, the number of unattached males inflates and competition between them escalates.
 With meager hopes of attaining even one long-term mate, low-ranking men divest in their futures.
 Subsequently, they throw caution to the wind, partaking in status- and sex-seeking behaviors.
 Studies show that unmarried men band together in groups and commit more risky and serious crimes than married men.
 An excess of single men increases all sorts of societal ills, including murder, theft, rape, social disruption, kidnapping of females, sexual slavery and prostitution.
 As a by-product, and for good measure, these men have a higher likelihood of abusing substances.
 By contrast, monogamy deflates the number of single men, thus lowering rates of crime, social disruption and possible substance abuse.

-The second benefit of monogamy for society is that it is good for girls and women.
+2. It is good for girls and women.
 Under polygamous conditions, the age of first marriage for females plunges and the spousal age gap widens.
 The thin supply of unmarried women and the vehement competition for them drives men of all ages to seek out young women and girls.
 The competition also presses men to leverage whatever means they have to attain a wife, including bartering and bargaining with the fathers and brothers of available women.
 These young women are then forced into oppressive homes, as older husbands guard them from other men (to insure paternity) and rule the household with an iron fist.
 Heightened competition also impels men to control their female relatives, as the demand for wives surges.
 Collectively, these dynamics breed societal problems, including the suppression of women's rights, gender inequality and domestic violence.

 Conversely, monogamous unions relieve the pressure to push younger brides into the marriage pool, which in turn narrows the spousal age gap.
 It also ameliorates male strivings to control and guard women as well as gender inequality.
 Interestingly, the researchers note, universal monogamy may have also spurred the ascent of democratic institutions and ideas about equality between men and women.

-The third benefit of monogamy for society is that it is good for the economy.
+4. It is good for the economy.
 Research using decision models to investigate how polygamous vs. monogamous systems impact economic productivity come down in favor of monogamy.
 More specifically, if monogamy were to be enforced in polygamous societies, the analysis forecasts that saving rates rise, bride prices vanish and GDP per capita climbs.
 What's driving all of these positive outcomes?
 When men are diverted from obtaining additional wives or selling daughters, they have fewer children, invest in the workforce, and both save and consume more.
 Again, monogamy is advantageous for society as a whole.

-The fourth benefit of monogamy for society is that it promotes more peaceful households.
+5. It promotes more peaceful households.
 The authors maintain that polygamous homes are thick with conflict because co-wives are typically not related to one another.
 Research shows that unrelatedness is a risk factor for greater levels of abuse, violence and murder.
 One reason for these heightened threats is the competition that polygamy engenders between co-wives.
 For example, resources may not be evenly apportioned among the children, causing clashes between wives as they try to secure supplies for their own brood.

 By contrast, monogamous marriage eliminates the issue of unrelatedness in the household.
 With the competition between co-wives removed, it decreases levels of abuse, disproportionate allocation of resources, and violence between adults and towards children.
 Studies indicate that genetic relatedness offers some safeguard against such conflicts in the household, since kin are less likely to be aggressive towards each other in these ways.
 A related home, apparently, is a safer one.